1

 Is there a fee on my reported emissions?

-For the initial reports due June 30, 2024 no fee is required as part of the report submission.
-Any fees in future years would be dependent on rulemaking action from the Air Quality Control Commission (AQCC).
+For the initial three years of TAC reporting, calendar years 2023 through 2025, no fee is required for report submission.
+Any fees in future years would depend on rulemaking action by the Air Quality Control Commission.

 How do these reports differ from Air Pollutant Emission Notice (APEN) reporting?